olichuuwon/linkedin-stats/README.md

 To obtain your LinkedIn analytics data:

-Visit [LinkedIn Help: Download your page analytics data](https://www.linkedin.com/help/linkedin/answer/a565590) and download the XLS file containing your page's post and engagement data.
+Go to your LinkedIn Page Analytics, under the "Content" tab, and download the XLS file containing your page's post and engagement data.

+For detailed instructions, refer to [LinkedIn Help: Download your page analytics data](https://www.linkedin.com/help/linkedin/answer/a565590).

 This file will have two sheets: Metrics and All posts, which you can convert to CSVs using the provided script.